morgansleeper/Unikta/README.md

 <img src="images/header.png" width="80%"></img>
 </p>

-ᎤᏂᎩᏔ/Unikta (\/uːniːkʰtʰɑ/ 'seeds') is a Cherokee font for [Playdate Pulp](https://play.date/pulp/), a tool that lets users create simple videogames and interactive stories without writing any code which can then be played in a web browser, on a computer, or on a [Playdate](https://play.date).
+ᎤᏂᎩᏔ/Unikta (\/uːniːkʰtʰɑ/ 'seeds') is a Cherokee font and character encoder for [Playdate Pulp](https://play.date/pulp/), a tool that lets users create simple videogames and interactive stories without writing any code which can then be played in a web browser, on a computer, or on a [Playdate](https://play.date).

 Pulp is easy to use because of its limitations, but these limitations also include only being able to use the Latin alphabet. ᎤᏂᎩᏔ/Unikta works around this by replacing the stock glyphs with the [Cherokee syllabary](https://en.wikipedia.org/wiki/Cherokee_syllabary), so that while Pulp still sees them as the original letters, numbers, and punctuation, they display as Cherokee syllabary characters instead.